Oxford Sparks: Get Involved

 How much do they cost?

-They are funded through a mixture of Divisional funds and support and research funding (e.g., as an activity that you can request resource for through Pathways to Impact).
-This usually costs £9,000 (whilst discounts can be arranged for researchers in MPLS).
-If you are interested in including an animation as part of a research proposal then please get in touch for more details.
+They are funded through a mixture of Divisional funds and support and research funding (e.g., as an activity that you can request resource for through Pathways to Impact, Provision for Public Engagement).
+This usually costs £9,500.
+If you are interested in including an animation as part of a research proposal then please get in touch for more details, or if you would like more information about funding.

 Can I use them for my engagement and outreach work?